imeta623/homeassessment/README.md

 A simple Node.js Express API that connects to MongoDB and retrieves user data with age filtering.

+## Approach

+I built a clean Express server with Mongoose for MongoDB integration, implementing the age filtering requirement directly in the database query using `$gt: 21`.
+The solution includes proper error handling for invalid ObjectIds and returns appropriate HTTP status codes (404 for not found, 400 for invalid ID format).
+I used a seed script to populate test data with users of various ages to demonstrate the filtering functionality.

 ## Features

 - GET endpoint `/users/:id` that returns user details for users over 21